-25 Department of Transportation, Final Rule, Administrative Rulemaking, Guidance, and Enforcement Procedures, 84 Fed.
+26 Department of Transportation, Final Rule, Administrative Rulemaking, Guidance, and Enforcement Procedures, 84 Fed.
 Reg.
 71,714 (Dec.
-27, 2019).
-See 49 C.F.R. part 5, Subpart B, § 5.17(a)-(b).
+27, 2019) (49 C.F.R. § 5.17a-b).
+This rule was rescinded through Department of Transportation, Final Rule, Administrative Rulemaking, Guidance, and Enforcement Procedures, 86 Fed.
+Reg.
+17,292 (Apr.
+2, 2021).

-26 General Accountability Office, GAO-14-714, Federal Rulemaking, Agencies Included Key Elements of Cost-Benefit Analysis, but Explanations of Regulations' Significance Could Be More Transparent (Sept.
+27 General Accountability Office, GAO-14-714, Federal Rulemaking, Agencies Included Key Elements of Cost-Benefit Analysis, but Explanations of Regulations' Significance Could Be More Transparent (Sept.
 2014).
-Significant rules refer to those rules which, although they may not reach the \$100 million threshold for annual impact which would designate them as economically significant, are still subject to the requirements of Executive Order 12866, as they may interfere with another agency's actions or raise "novel legal or policy issues," among other possibilities.
+Significant rules refer to those rules which, although they may not reach the \$100 million threshold for annual impact that would designate them as economically significant, are still subject to the requirements of Executive Order 12,866, as they may interfere with another agency's actions or raise "novel legal or policy issues," among other possibilities.

+interest."28 GAO determined that agencies published about 35 percent of major rules and about 44 percent of non-major rules without an NPRM during those years.
+29 The academic literature is supportive of GAO's finding that agencies often bypass mandated procedures in promulgating rules.
+A study by Connor Raso, for example, suggested that agencies exempt roughly half of their rule proposals from undergoing notice and comment, over 90 percent from the RFA requirements to consider impacts on small businesses, and over 99 percent from considering effects on state, local, and tribal governments as mandated by UMRA.30 It seems likely that an agency that bypasses the step in which they would receive formal comments on a proposed rule would also be more apt to skip other, more informal, methods of securing early input on their regulatory initiatives.
+Further, to the extent an agency ignores the RFA and UMRA in developing rules, they are bypassing two laws that explicitly require them to consider alternative approaches to regulating.

+In addition to analyzing whether the proposed rule itself incorporates consideration of various regulatory approaches, several academic studies have alternatively examined the question of whether agencies give serious consideration to alternatives when preparing regulations by studying RIAs.
+Researching the preparation of RIAs across two administrations,

-27 5 USC 553(b)(3)(B).
-The good cause exception in the APA has been examined by ACUS in Recommendation 83-2, "The 'Good Cause' Exemption from APA Rulemaking Requirements."
-28 General Accountability Office, GAO-13-21, Federal Rulemaking, Agencies Could Take Additional Steps to Respond to Public Comments (Dec.
+28 Administrative Procedure Act, 5 U.S.C. § 553(b)(3)(B).
+The good cause exception in the APA has been examined by ACUS in Administrative Conference of the U.S., Recommendation 83-2, The "Good Cause" Exemption from APA Rulemaking Requirements, 48 Fed.
+Reg.
+31,180 (July 7, 1983).

+29 General Accountability Office, GAO-13-21, Federal Rulemaking, Agencies Could Take Additional

+Steps to Respond to Public Comments (Dec.
 2012).
 Major rules are defined in much the same way as economically significant rules.
-The Congressional Review Act labels a major rule as one that "has resulted in or is likely to result in (a) an annual effect on the economy of \$100,000,000 or more; (b) a major increase in costs or prices for consumers, individual industries, Federal, State, or local government literature is supportive of GAO's finding that agencies often bypass mandated procedures in promulgating rules.
-A study by Connor Raso, for example, suggested that agencies exempt roughly half of their rule proposals from undergoing notice and comment, over 90 percent from the RFA requirements to consider impacts on small businesses, and over 99 percent from considering effects on state, local, and tribal governments as mandated by UMRA.29 It seems likely that an agency that bypasses the step in which they would receive formal comments on a proposed rule would also be more apt to skip other, more informal, methods of securing early input on their regulatory initiatives.
-Further, to the extent an agency ignores the RFA and UMRA in developing rules, they are bypassing two laws that explicitly require them to consider alternative approaches to regulating.
+The Congressional Review Act labels a major rule as one that "has resulted in or is likely to result in (a) an annual effect on the economy of \$100,000,000 or more; (b) a major increase in costs or prices for consumers, individual industries, Federal, State, or local government agencies, or geographic regions; or (c) significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United States-based enterprises to compete with foreign-based enterprises in domestic and export markets" (5 U.S.C. § 804(2)).

-In addition to analyzing whether the proposed rule itself incorporates consideration of various regulatory approaches, several academic studies have alternatively examined the question of whether agencies give serious consideration to alternatives when preparing regulations by studying RIAs.
-Researching the preparation of RIAs across two administrations, Robert Hahn and Patrick Dudley found that the percentage of RIAs that considered at least one alternative standard or stringency level decreased from 85 percent during the Reagan administration to 74 percent during the Clinton administration.30 A similar study that focused on agencies, or geographic regions; or (c) significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United States-based enterprises to compete with foreign-based enterprises in domestic and export markets."
-(5 U.S.C. § 804(2))

-29 Raso, Connor.
-"Agency avoidance of rulemaking procedures."
-Administrative Law Review 65 (2015): 65-132.
+30 Connor Raso, "Agency Avoidance of Rulemaking Procedures," Administrative Law Review 67, no. 1 (2015): 65-132.